5 Best Books to Learn About Personal Finance

 Why You Should Read It:

-Rich Dad Poor Dad is one of the most famous personal finance books of all time.
-It contrasts the financial mindsets of the author’s two “dads”—his biological father (the Poor Dad) and his best friend’s wealthy father (the Rich Dad).
-The book teaches the importance of financial education, investing, and building assets rather than relying solely on a salary.
+“Rich Dad Poor Dad” is one of the most famous personal finance books of all time, having shaped the financial perspectives of millions of people around the world.
+The book contrasts the financial philosophies of the author’s two “dads”—his biological father (the Poor Dad) and his best friend’s wealthy father (the Rich Dad).
+The core message is that financial education, investing, and building assets are far more important than relying solely on a salary.
+Kiyosaki emphasizes the importance of acquiring assets such as real estate, businesses, and investments, rather than focusing on liabilities such as cars and luxury goods.

 Key Lessons: